Esshahn/acme-assembly-vscode-template/README.md

 entry

-                lda #$00
+                lda #$00                ; the color value
-                sta $d020
-                sta $d021
-                rts
+                sta BGCOLOR             ; change background color
+                sta BORDERCOLOR         ; change border color

+                ldy #$0c                ; the string "hello world!" has 12 (= $0c) characters
+                ldx #$00                ; start at position 0 of the string

+character_loop

+                lda hello,x             ; load character number x of the string sta SCREENRAM,x         ; save it at position x of the screen ram inx                     ; increment x by 1
+                dey                     ; decrement y by 1
+                bne character_loop      ; is y positive? then repeat rts                     ; exit the program

+hello           !scr "hello world!"     ; our string to display
 ````

 This is the actual program.
 It loads the value 0 into the accumulator and stores it in the memory locations for the border and background color, resulting in a black screen.
+Next, it reads the content at position 'hello' character by character and outputs it on the screen, resulting in 'hello world!".
 The ````rts```` exits the program.

 Okay, let's compile the code and watch it in Vice.